openstack/charm-guide/doc/source/project/procedures/ovn-migration.rst

       topology.

-5. Unseal Vault (see the `vault charm`_), set up TLS certificates (see `Managing TLS certificates`_), and validate that the services on ovn-central units are running as expected.
-Please refer to the OVN :doc:`../../admin/networking/ovn/index` page in the Charm Guide for more information.
+5. Unseal Vault (see the `vault charm`_), set up TLS certificates (see :doc:`../../admin/security/tls`), and validate that the services on ovn-central units are running as expected.
+Please refer to the OVN :doc:`../../admin/networking/ovn/index` page for more information.

 Perform the migration
 ---------------------